aerolalit/Machine-Learning/README.md

 # Machine-Learning
-This folder contains some of the basic machine learning scripts that I have  implemented as a part of current coursework.
+This repository contains some of the basic machine learning scripts that I have implemented as a part of current coursework.